openstack-attic/identity-api/openstack-identity-api/src/markdown/identity-api-v3.md

         }
     }

+In the above example, either the "project" or "domain" object will be present at the top level (depending on whether this is a token for a project or a domain), but not both.

 Failure response (example - additional failure cases are quite possible, including 403 Forbidden and 409 Conflict):

     Status: 401 Not Authorized